MediaTek: Product announcements

 The MT8135 system-on-chip (SoC) for tablets announced in July 2013 was the industry's first chip to implement the new ARM big.LITTLE technology for heterogeneous multi-processing.
 A variant of the MT8135 was used by Amazon in its Kindle Fire HD tablet models.
 Also on November 20, 2013, MediaTek launched the MT6592 SoC, the first system-on-chip (SoC) with eight CPU cores which could be used simultaneously, in contrast to competing SoCs with eight physical cores of which only a subset could be active at any given time.
 The "True Octa-Core" trademark was registered to emphasize the difference in marketing materials.

 On January 7, 2014, MediaTek announced the development of the world's first "multimode receiver" for wireless charging.
 In contrast to existing implementations it is compatible with both inductive and resonant charging.
 The resulting MT3188 wireless charging chip, certified by both the Power Matters Alliance and the Wireless Power Consortium was announced on February 24, 2014.

 On February 25, 2014, MediaTek announced the MT6732, and the MT6630.
 The SoC MT6630 supports 802.11a/b/g/n/ac WiFi, Bluetooth, ANT+, GPS and FM radio.

-On May 12, 2015, MediaTek announced their Helio X20, which features the industry's first tri-cluster CPU and the first CPU with a 10-core configuration.
+On May 12, 2015, MediaTek announced its Helio X20, which features the industry's first tri-cluster CPU and the first CPU with a 10-core configuration.
 It also integrates MediaTek's first modem compatible with CDMA2000.
 Tri-cluster CPUs were later adopted by HiSilicon (Huawei) in 2018, Qualcomm and Samsung Exynos SoCs in 2019.

 MediaTek collaborated with Google on the first Ultra HD TV platform for Android TV, resulting in the development of the MT5595 digital television SoC.
 The product first shipped in LCD TV models made by Sony.

-On November 26, 2019, MediaTek announced their 5G SoC Dimensity 1000, the world's first mobile SoC supporting AV1.
+On November 26, 2019, MediaTek announced its 5G SoC Dimensity 1000, the world's first mobile SoC supporting AV1.

-On November 6, 2023, MediaTek announced their newest flagship chip, the Dimensity 9300.
+On November 6, 2023, MediaTek announced its newest flagship chip, the Dimensity 9300.
 Besides an increase in performance and battery life, the newest chipset boasts to be AI-generative ready as well.

 MediaTek is developing an Arm-based PC chip for Microsoft's Windows, set to launch after Qualcomm's exclusivity ends in 2024.
 This move aims to challenge Apple's Arm-based Macs and Intel's dominance in the PC market.
 Nvidia and AMD are also working on similar Arm-based designs for Windows.
+Nvidia launched its RTX Spark series in Computex 2026, co-developed in partnership with Mediatek.

+On September 22, 2025, Mediatek launched the first Arm's C1 core based SoC Dimensity 9500.
+It features an All-big core design.
+The SoC is also first with 4 lane UFS 4.1.